-Non-exempt, hourly employees will be required to record all hours worked in accordance with College policy as communicated in the Employee Guide.
-For hourly, non-exempt employees, hours worked in excess, or outside of normal scheduled hours will require advance approval of the supervisor.
+Non-exempt, hourly employees are required to record all hours worked in accordance with College policy as communicated in the Employee Guide.
+For hourly, non-exempt employees, hours worked in excess or outside of normal scheduled hours require advance approval of the supervisor.
 All employees must use the appropriate leave benefit for time away from work.

 Remote Work and Personal or Family Obligations

 Employees are required to maintain a professional work environment when working remotely.
-An accepted definition of a professional work environment is maintaining the ability to communicate with internal/external customers and participate in conference calls without distractions or interference.
+An accepted definition of a professional work environment is maintaining the ability to communicate with internal/external customers and participate in virtual meetings without distractions or interference.
 Anything that might cause disruption in a remote location should be proactively addressed by the supervisor and the employee.
-Remote work arrangements are not intended to enable employees to provide care or perform other work unrelated to their employment during work time.
-An employee’s schedule may be modified to accommodate child, spouse, or elder care needs, but the focus of the arrangement must be on job performance.
+Remote work arrangements are not intended to enable employees to provide care or perform other work unrelated to their Nicolet College employment during work time.
+An employee’s schedule may be otherwise modified to accommodate child, spouse, or elder care needs, but the focus of the remote work arrangement must be on job performance.

 Employee Relations can suggest resources for information on how to be successful as a remote worker.

 Employees working remotely are expected to ensure the protection of proprietary and confidential College, student and employee information.
-Steps may include use of locked file cabinets and desks, regular password maintenance, and any other appropriate measures.
+Steps may include use of locked computers, file cabinets and desks, regular password maintenance, and any other appropriate measures.
 Administrative Policy 7.01 – Acceptable Use of Computers and Electronic Media applies to remote work locations.

 Remote work arrangements must not create additional cost to the College.
 This includes any administrative, compliance, and technology costs, as well as the costs of time and effort on behalf of other employees to accommodate impacts created by a remote working employee.
 The College will not purchase or reimburse employees for the cost of an internet service provider, internet use, equipment, or phone expenses.
 The College will not forward mail or incur the expense of mailing or moving physical resources to an employee’s remote work location.

-Workers Compensation: Injuries sustained by employees while at their home office or other remote location and in conjunction with their regular work duties are normally covered by the College’s workers compensation policy.
+Workers Compensation: Injuries sustained by employees while at their primary remote work location and in conjunction with their regular work duties are normally covered by the College’s workers compensation policy.
 Remote workers are responsible for notifying the College of work-related injuries or illnesses in accordance with our workers compensation procedure.
 In the event of an alleged work-related injury that results in an indemnity claim, the remote work location may be visited to conduct a claims investigation.

 Homeowners Coverage: The College’s liability coverage does not extend to the employee’s home or other remote work location.
 The College may require the employee to obtain personal insurance to cover College-owned equipment (incidental business coverage endorsement), or depending on the circumstances, the College may require payment of the value of a College asset if damaged.
 Employees should note that some homeowner policies do not automatically cover injuries arising out of, or relating to, the business use of the home.
 Employees may want to review their policies and have their homeowners/tenants liability policies endorsed to cover bodily injury and property damage to all third parties arising out of or relating to the business use of their home.
 For coverage questions, employees should contact their personal insurance agent.